Denton, Greater Manchester: Transport

 The town is served by Denton railway station on the Stockport-Stalybridge Line.
-There is only a threadbare service, with only two passenger trains a week on Saturday mornings; these are known as Parliamentary trains.
+There is a threadbare service; Northern Trains operates only two passenger trains per week that stop here on Saturday mornings; these are known as parliamentary trains.
 The line is used regularly by goods and charter trains.

-The area's bus services are provided by Stagecoach Manchester, with links to Hattersley, Manchester city centre, Gee Cross, Stockport, Haughton Green and Ashton-under-Lyne.
-Local routes include:
+The area's bus services are provided by Stagecoach Manchester and Metroline Manchester, which operate the following routes: